fabitosh/fabitosh.github.io/projects/configuration-synchronization.md

 With that we can synchronize files and thus text-based configurations across multiple computers.

 ### Managing Software
 I dislike installing applications and packages through a clicky-clicky download and installer process.
 Similar to `pip` or `npm` there are system level package managers.
-We strictly revert to them whenever possible.
-This includes avoiding to manually update the application through pop-ups of it's user interface.
+We strictly rely on them whenever possible.
+This includes avoiding to manually update the application through pop-ups of its user interface.
 This would potentially get the configuration from the package manager out of sync.
 Instead, we use the package manager to update it.

 #### My package managers of choice
 Mac